landon-snodgrass/godot-game-template/docs/long_start_guide.md

 The system also stores a backup at each save and will attempt to load this backup when call the `load_game` function if the current save is corrupted.

+## Sound and Music
+The Audio Manager is pretty simple, you can play music, ambient sounds, and non positional sounds (for positional sounds see below).
+The general architecture is that one music track can be playing at once, whereas multiple ambient sounds can be playing and multiple sfx can be playing.
+The SFX are divided into standard SFX and UI SFX, this is in case you have some sort of environmental effect (echo for a cave or something) on the SFX and you don't want the UI sounds affected.

+The basic functions are:
+- `play_music` - plays an audio stream with optional fade in and sets it as the music track
+- `stop_music` - stops the music track with optional fade out
+- `pause_music` - pauses current music track
+- `resume_music` - resumes current music track
+- `play_ambience` - adds an ambience track to the sound pool and returns the ID of that ambient track
+- `stop_ambience` - stops the ambient track given the ID
+- `play_sfx` - plays standard SFX
+- `play_ui_sfx` - plays UI SFX

+Another kind of random and possibly helpful function is `play_music_intro_loop` this takes two AudioStreams and plays the first one once then the second one as a loop.
+This is in case you have a track that has an intro that you don't want to be in the loop.

+**Positional Sounds**
+For positional sounds you can either use the built in AudioStreamPlayer2D node, just remember to set the bus to SFX or you can use the custom node `SpatialAudioSource` (just add a new node like normal and select this from the list) which is a simple wrapper for an AudioStreamPlayer2D that sets the bus for you for convenience.

 ## Next steps:
 The next steps would be customizing the "stock scenes" in the `stock_system_scenes/` directory and to read through the rest of the docs.